NotEvanMorrison/store-management-project/README.md

 ## Introduction

-You are opening a new business in your community!
+I am opening a new business in my community!
 Businesses often need programs to manage the products and services they offer and track orders and requests from customers.
-Your goal is to create a store management system for your business.
+My goal is to create a store management system for my business.

 ## Requirements